 - What are your hobbies?
 Be careful while saying any, you might get a question on that.
-Like a candidate was asked to dance as she mentioned that she learnt Bharatnatyam.
+Like a candidate was asked to dance as she mentioned that she learned Bharatnatyam.

 - What is the meaning of your name?

-- Do you think doing engineering was a wrong decision? (often asked from B.Tech students)
+- Do you think doing engineering was the wrong decision? (often asked from B.Tech students)

-- Which is your favourite book and why?
+- Which is your favorite book and why?

 Some situational questions can be asked to know your thinking and priorities in life.
-Few examples are:
+A few examples are:

 - Suppose you get an important assignment abroad and you have a baby to take care of at home; what will you do?

 - You can be asked to sell any object in the interview room.